zahurul-islam/to_do_app/README.md

-# Serverless Todo Application
+# TaskFlow: An AI-Powered To-Do App

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A comprehensive, serverless to-do web application built on AWS.
+TaskFlow is an AI-powered, serverless to-do web application built on AWS.
 This project serves as a practical demonstration of modern cloud architecture, infrastructure as code, and DevOps principles.
 It is a fully functional, scalable, and secure to-do management system, designed to be cost-effective by operating entirely within the AWS Free Tier.

 ![Architecture Diagram](architecture.png)